-Grooming: Brazilians require simple brushing at least once a week to remove loose and excess fur and prevent matting of the coat.
+Grooming: A simple brushing once a week is enough to remove loose fur and keep their coat from matting.

 Diet: Like other rabbits, Brazilians are herbivorous.
-The main ingredient of their diet is hay, preferably Timothy grass hay, which is rich in the fibre and needed to prevent diarrhea, obesity, and hairballs.
-Commercial rabbit pellets also add nutrients to the daily diet.
-Fresh water should always be available, either from a sipper bottle or in a stable water bowl.
+Their main diet should consist of hay.
+Timothy hay is rich in fiber and is a good choice to help maintain proper stools, ideal weight, and the formation of hairballs.
+Pellets can also be added to supplement their daily diet.
+Freshwater should always be available, either from a sipper bottle or in a stable water bowl.

 Here is a list of resources to help you care for your rabbits…